Anaesthesia & Analgesia for Practitioners

 Week 2 Constant rate infusions

 Have a better understanding of managing pain as part of a broad and multi-modal approach to anaesthesia.
-Gain the confidence to evaluate a CRI program and how it targets the pain for your patients and explore the options for partial and total intravenous anaesthetics.
+Gain the confidence to deliver analgesia using CRIs and learn how they target pain in your patients.
+Explore the options for partial and total intravenous anaesthetics.

 Week 3 What the monitor can tell us

 So many parameters and normal ranges to remember.
 The monitor is beeping but what am I looking for in the patient?
 It is easy to do a “bad job” of monitoring with the very best equipment.
-Build a deeper understanding of the physiological parameters commonly evaluated during an anaesthetic and feel more confident at your next anaesthetic.
+Build a deeper understanding of the physiological parameters you record during an anaesthetic, and feel more confident with the natural variations.

 Week 4 Monitor interpretation

 Bring all your knowledge together from last week in this interactive monitoring simulation.
-With Dr McEwen as your guide, a real time scenario, guided by Margie, will play out in front of your eyes and you will need to make the decisions and troubleshoot anaesthetic scenarios in our safe, judgement-free learning space.
+With Dr McEwen as your guide, a real time scenario will play out in front of your eyes!
+Participants will make the decisions and troubleshoot anaesthetic scenarios in our safe, judgement-free learning space.

 The challenging “healthy” anaesthetic that has become more common for most clinics.
 From aspiration pneumonia to complete airway obstruction or collapse, brachy breeds can be quite daunting.
-Learn more about brachycephalic airway syndrome (BAS) and how it impacts on your management of these breeds.
+Learn more about Brachycephalic Obstructive Airway Syndrome (BOAS) and how it impacts on your management of these breeds.
 Take a closer look with Dr McEwen from sedation to induction, recovery, and analgesia.

 Week 6 Fascinating felines

 Furry felines are in a class of their own when it comes to anaesthesia.
-They stress more and are often highly anxious to the point of lashing out in defense, which can make for a challenging case.
-Learn how to manage some of the unique feline complications like laryngeal spasm with intubation[ac1] , bradycardia and hypothermia.
-Develop your clinic protocol and feel more comfortable for your next feline anaesthetic.
+They stress more and are often highly anxious to the point of lashing out in defence, which can make for a challenging case.
+Learn how to manage some of the unique feline complications like laryngeal spasm with intubation, bradycardia and hypothermia.
+Develop your feline anaesthesia plans and feel more comfortable for your next feline anaesthetic.